mate-academy/jv-fruit-shop/checklist.md

 Hide inner class elements with the help of access modifiers.
 It's a bad practice to make your class exposed.

 #### Use data structures from the Collection framework
-In order to represent fruit storage you may use already existing data structures, think of the one that will be the most suitable for your needs.
+In order to represent fruit core.basesyntax.db you may use already existing data structures, think of the one that will be the most suitable for your needs.

 #### Place the input and output files into the `src/main/resources` folder.